uswong/homebridge-myplace/README.md

 <img width="240px" src="Screenshots/Fan_homekit_UI.jpg">
 </p>

 From version 2.3.0 onwards, any light switch whose name ends with ‘ Fan’ or ‘ Ex’, or begins with ‘Fan ’ or ‘Ex ’, will be treated as a fan accessory.
-In HomeKit, its icon will appear as a fan instead of a lightbulb.
+In HomeKit, its icon will appear as a fan (as shown above) instead of a lightbulb.

 ### (D) Garage Door and Blinds
 <p align="left">